sandiegopython/test-driven-django-development/tutorials/03-views.rst

 ListViews
 ---------

-In our filler view, we just put some hard coded posts in there.
-Ideally this should come from our DB, so let's get that under test first.
+We put some hard-coded posts in our filler view.
+These post should come from our models instead.
+Let's write a test for that.

-A simple test for "does this show up on the page" is just to use the TestClient to get a page and then check the response text.
-So in our ``blog/test.py`` file let's add
+The Django ``TestClient`` can be used for a simple test of whether text shows up on a page.
+Let's add the following to our ``blog/tests.py`` file:

 .. code-block:: python

     from django.contrib import auth

     class ListPostsOnHomePage(TestCase):

+        """Test whether our blog posts show up on the homepage"""

         def setUp(self):
             self.user = auth.get_user_model().objects.create(username='some_user')